AceRNorth/gdsims/docs/tutorials/tutorial5.rst

 .. image:: ../images/tut5_confirm.png

 And with this, we have effectively run the pre-defined set 17!
-We can look at the totals plot and see for ourselves the spikes at each release time:
+We can look at the totals plot and see the subtle bumps in drive heterozygous female numbers at each release time:

 .. image:: ../images/tut5_totals_plot.png
     :scale: 80 %